json420/degu/doc/rgi.rst

 >>> response = (200, 'OK', {'content-type': 'application/json'}, b'{"Hello": "World"}")

 RGI doesn't use anything like the WSGI ``start_response()`` callable.
-Instead, applications (or middleware) convey the HTTP response in total via a single return value (the above response tuple).
+Instead, applications and middleware convey the HTTP response in total via a single return value (the above response tuple).

 This allows middleware to easily inspect (or even modify) any aspect of the request or response all within a single call to their ``__call__()`` method.
-This design also makes unit testing of applications, middleware, and even servers much easier.
+This design also makes it easier to unit test applications, middleware, and even servers.

-Note that the HTTP status code is return as an integer, and the reason is returned in a separate string value.
-This is so that this value doesn't need to be parsed out of a WSGI-style status string in order to be inspected by middleware or the server.
+Note that the HTTP *status* code is returned as an integer, and the *reason* is returned as a separate string value.
+A general design theme in RGI is that values should be kept in their most useful and native form for as long as possible, so that re-parsing isn't needed.
+For example, the server might want to verify that a ``'content-range'`` header is present when the *status* is ``206`` (Partial Content).

 Also note that the response headers are a dictionary instead of a WSGI-style list of pairs.
 The response header names must be casefolded with